4 Hours / 4 CEs

 • Intended Audience

-This training is intended for mental health and allied professionals who are interested in conducting developmentally sensitive sentencing evaluations for youth and young adults facing resentencing.
-It is particularly relevant for those specializing in forensic psychology, clinical psychology, or related disciplines with a focus on juvenile justice and legal evaluations.
+This training is intended for mental health and allied professionals interested in conducting developmentally sensitive sentencing evaluations for youth and young adults facing resentencing.
+It is particularly relevant for those specializing in forensic psychology, clinical psychology, or related disciplines focused on juvenile justice and legal evaluations.

-• Allied Professional involved in legal or forensic settings
+• Allied professionals involved in legal or forensic settings

 • Experience Level

-This training is appropriate for licensed and pre-licensed mental health professionals at varying levels of experience with forensic evaluation and court testimony.
+This training is appropriate for licensed and pre-licensed mental health professionals with varying levels of experience in forensic evaluation and court-involved youth.

-Little or no prior experience conducting sentencing evaluations of youth in criminal court; seeking foundational knowledge of relevant Supreme Court cases, ethical considerations, and developmentally sensitive evaluation models.
+• Beginner: Participants new to forensic mental health or sentencing evaluations will gain foundational knowledge of key Supreme Court cases, ethical considerations, and developmentally sensitive evaluation models.

 • Practice Setting

-• Community mental health agencies with forensic services
+• Community mental health agencies serving court-involved youth

 Presented By